SyedZakirHossain/SyedZakirHossain/README.md

 Skills: Html, CSS, Java script, Bootstrap, Python, Django, Django REST Framework, PostgreSQL, Android studio SDK

-- 🔭 I’m currently working on AI Fire detection and response
+- 🔭 Currently working on AI Fire detection and response
-- 👯 I’m looking to collaborate on AI Fire detection and response projects
+- 👯 Looking to collaborate on AI Fire detection and response projects
-- 🤔 I’m looking for help with .
+- 🤔 Looking for help with .
 Can you give me a hand with this?
--💞️ I’m looking for better job oppertunities where I can learn more and contribute more to the evolving tech industry.
+-💞️ Looking for better job oppertunities where I can learn more and contribute more to the evolving tech industry.

 - 📫 How to reach me: inspirayhan@gmail.com
                       LinkedIn: https://www.linkedin.com/in/syedzakirhossain/